Undivided Resources

 According to the Office for Civil Rights (OCR) and the Department of Ed, when bullying interferes with a disabled student’s ability to access their education and related services, it could be a violation of their right to a free and appropriate public education (FAPE).

-If bullying is serious enough that it creates “a hostile environment” — in other words, it is repeated, intentional, and impedes the child’s ability to access their education or affects their health (for example, by making them want to skip school or preventing them from using the bathroom) — and the school is aware of the bullying and doesn’t respond appropriately to stop it, this is considered a harassment violation.
-In this case, a parent may need to write a Gebser letter.
+If bullying is serious enough, it creates “a hostile environment” — in other words, it is repeated, intentional, and impedes the child’s ability to access their education or affects their health (for example, by making them want to skip school or preventing them from using the bathroom).
+If the school is aware of the bullying and doesn’t respond appropriately to stop it, a parent may need to write a Gebser letter.
 Named after a 1998 Supreme Court ruling, a Gebser letter is a signal to the school that the child is being discriminated against by the school’s inattention to the issue.

 It is also the first step toward making a formal disability discrimination complaint with the OCR.
 Learn more about Gebser letters here and find a sample letter for Undivided members here.